expln/metamath-lamp/src/metamath/api/macros/llm_prompt.md

 In most cases mm-lamp can find justifications for steps itself if all the required steps to use in the justification are present in the editor (and precede the step to prove).
 This means you don't have to provide justifications when adding new steps.
-Skipping explicit justifications will decrease number of errors when an incorrect assertion label is used (caused by your hallucination or if the assertion was renamed recently).
+Skipping explicit justifications will reduce the number of errors caused by an incorrect assertion label (caused by hallucination or if the assertion was renamed recently).
-So, try not to provide explicit justifications and let mm-lamp to figure them out.
+So, try not to provide explicit justifications and let mm-lamp figure them out.

 ### Use bottom-up prover

-Additionally to the skipping explicit justifications technique, you can skip some intermediate steps and use the bottom-up prover to let mm-lamp to find some simple/obvious intermediate steps.
+In addition to the skipping explicit justifications technique, you can skip some intermediate steps and use the bottom-up prover to let mm-lamp find some simple/obvious intermediate steps.

 The bottom-up prover attempts to prove a step by working backwards from its statement.
 Understanding how it works internally will help you use it wisely and avoid wasting calls on steps it cannot prove.

 #### How the prover works